mrtillman/aspnetcore-authorization-request/README.md

 # Prerequisites

 When in development mode, be sure to start [counter-culture.api](https://github.com/mrtillman/counter-culture.api) and [counter-culture.secure](https://github.com/mrtillman/counter-culture.secure) on ports `4000` and `5000`, respectively.
-Also, remember to [register](http://localhost:9000/register) your app locally via [counter-culture.dev](https://github.com/mrtillman/counter-culture.dev).
+Also, remember to register your app locally via [counter-culture.dev](https://github.com/mrtillman/counter-culture.dev).

-Next, find `Server/appsettings.demo.json`, rename it to `appsettings.json`, and set your environment variables:
+Next, find `Presentation/appsettings.demo.json`, rename it to `appsettings.json`, and set your environment variables:

 ```sh
 "CLIENT_ID": "{CLIENT_ID}",